akramjon10000/FalImageBot/replit.md

 The system is built using Python's asyncio framework with aiohttp for handling HTTP requests.
 This allows the bot to handle multiple user requests concurrently without blocking operations, which is essential for managing the potentially long response times from AI image generation services.

 ## Image Generation Integration
-The bot integrates with Fal.ai's Stable Diffusion v1.5 API through a queue-based system:
+The bot integrates with Google's Gemini 2.5 Flash Image Preview model:
-- Requests are submitted to the Fal.ai queue endpoint
-- The system polls for completion status using a dedicated polling mechanism
-- Results are retrieved once generation is complete
-- The polling system includes configurable retry limits to prevent infinite loops
+- Direct API calls to Google Generative AI service
+- Real-time image generation from text prompts
+- Base64 image data processing and temporary file handling
+- Built-in error handling for API rate limits and failures

 ## Configuration Management
 Environment variables are used for sensitive configuration data:
 - Telegram Bot Token for API authentication
-- Fal.ai API Key for image generation service access
+- Google API Key for image generation service access
-- Environment variables are loaded using python-dotenv for development convenience
+- Webhook URL and PORT configuration for web service deployment
+- Auto-detection of deployment environment (Render vs local)

 ## Error Handling and Logging
 The application implements comprehensive logging using Python's built-in logging module with INFO level logging for tracking bot operations, API calls, and error conditions.
 The system includes proper exception handling for both Telegram API errors and external service failures.

 ## Request Processing Flow
 1. User sends a text command to the Telegram bot
+2. Telegram sends webhook request to bot's HTTP server
-2. Bot receives the message and extracts the prompt
+3. Bot processes the message and extracts the prompt
-3. Request is submitted to Fal.ai's queue system
+4. Request is sent to Google Gemini AI for image generation
-4. Bot polls the status endpoint until completion
-5. Generated image is retrieved and sent back to the user
+5. Generated image is processed and sent back to the user
-6. Errors are logged and appropriate responses are sent to users
+6. All errors and operations are logged for monitoring

 # External Dependencies